Natthanicha047/SOA_MashUp_API/README.md

 API in this project : Google translate API and Google chart(QRCode) API

-Note*  Vocabuary should be in english language.
+Note*  Vocabuary must be in english language.